-While procedures like spine, orthopedic surgery and ophthalmology are known as top revenue generators, specialties like plastic surgery, oral surgery and urology are regularly facing revenue losses.
+While procedures like the spine, orthopedic surgery, and ophthalmology are known as top revenue generators, specialties like plastic surgery, oral surgery, and urology are regularly facing revenue losses.

-What makes it appalling: With a 12 percent undesirable rate on the Healthcare Appraisers review, gynecology ties with podiatry, GI and ophthalmology as the loss making procedures, yet it has lower rates than the others.
-Gynecologists who still do obstetrics are part-time specialists, so they have low surgical volume to begin with, and afterward a bit of that work completed at the hospital and not the ASC.
-This leads to lower bottom line for the ASC’s.
+With a 12 percent undesirable rate on the Healthcare Appraisers review, gynecology ties with podiatry, GI, and ophthalmology as the loss-making procedures, yet it has lower rates than the others.
+Gynecologists who still do obstetrics are part-time specialists, so they have a low surgical volume, to begin with, and afterward, a bit of that work is completed at the hospital and not the ASC.
+This leads to a lower bottom line for the ASC’s.

 Many gynecologists have dropped deliveries and are focused on surgery.
 They could be an aid to the ASC if they perform the procedures at the center and not at the doctor’s office.

-What makes it terrible: Urology was the second least alluring specialty in the Healthcare surgery, however with an 18 percent undesirable rate, it stood head and shoulders above plastic surgery.
-A ton of urology procedures are performed at the doctor’s office itself.
+Urology was the second least alluring specialty in Healthcare surgery, however with an 18 percent undesirable rate, it stood head and shoulders above plastic surgery.
+A ton of urology procedures is performed at the doctor’s office.
 Urologists might be enticed to do those procedures at the office as the expert charge is higher.
-In some cases, ASCs have forced physicians who move their case to the office to offer back their shares and leave the facility.
+In some cases, ASCs have forced physicians who move their cases to the office to offer back their shares and leave the facility.

-What makes it a loss: Oral surgery according to the Healthcare Appraisers review scores at the bottom in procedure specialties as oral surgery has low volume.
+Oral surgery according to the Healthcare Appraisers review scores at the bottom in procedure specialties as oral surgery has low volume.
 An active oral specialist can perform just 40-50 cases a year, which can’t even justify the cost of equipment required.
-Moreover, repayment doesn’t take care of expenses.
+Moreover, repayment doesn’t take care of the expenses.
 Numerous oral surgery patients are secured by Medicaid, and even the individuals who do private pay represent too little volume to legitimize putting the ASC’s bottom line clout hanging in the balance to get higher rates.